 That was all quite a lot, wasn't it?
 Here's the TL;DR.

 I strive to make my photos classy, appealing, sharp, moody, fun, and situational.
-I specialize in food and lifestyle photography, and dabble in fashion and editorial.
+I specialize in lifestyle and editorial photography, as well as food styling and portraiture.
 (I also really, really like to shoot couples.
 Capturing love on camera is nice).